Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/BuildingFedoraDevMachine.md

 # Development Tooling

 ## IntelliJ
-These specific steps focus around IntelliJ, numerous contributors and resources working with iDaaS use some flavor of IntelliJ (Community or their subscription).
+These specific steps focus around IntelliJ, numerous contributors and resources working with Healthcare Data Foundation (HDF) use some flavor of IntelliJ (Community or their subscription).
 For simplicity we will download the files to /<username>/home/Downloads.

 ### Toolbox App